 A key is a piece of information (or parameter) that controls the operation of the encryption process.
 In encryption, a key specifies the particular transformation of plaintext into encrypted text.

 Most encryption solutions offer the option to create an ’emergency disk’ that contains this key, which enables professionals to decrypt the data.
-In turn, this key contains the ‘cypher’, which dictates how the data is encrypted.
+In turn, this key contains the ‘cypher’, which dictates how the data encryption occurs.

 What is a cypher?

-A cypher is an algorithm for performing encryption and decryption — a series of well-defined steps that can be followed as a procedure.
+A cypher is an algorithm for performing encryption and decryption — a series of steps to follow as a procedure.
 There are many different ways in which plaintext can be encrypted, but essentially there are two main processes used: symmetric key algorithms and asymmetric key algorithms

 Symmetric key algorithms